mishrabhi/placemux-assess/readme.md

 # placemux-assess

-> A modular Node.js + Express assessment platform with AI-powered question generation, candidate skill profiles, and AI-driven evaluation.
+> A modular Node.js + Express assessment platform with AI-powered question generation, candidate skill profiles, proctoring, and AI-driven evaluation.

 ## Overview

-`placemux-assess` is a microservice-based assessment platform built to simulate a real-world online examination system.
-It separates responsibilities across services so that user profiles, questions, assessment sessions, AI evaluation, and the external AI generator can evolve independently.
+`placemux-assess` is a microservice-based assessment platform that simulates a complete online exam workflow.
+Candidates register, select skills, receive AI-generated questions, complete a proctored assessment, and get AI-evaluated results.

 This repository contains the main services required for the platform:
 - `api-gateway`